 Courses that are required for admission may be completed up until late April.

 Applicants who are completing the introductory social work requirements elsewhere, including through Thompson River University’s open learning program, must submit final transcripts to UBC Undergraduate Admissions Office by mid-May.
+We do not give extensions nor do we make exceptions to this date.

 Admission to the BSW program is open both to applicants with: